Biodiversity

 Biodiversity refers to all aspects of life on earth, including humans, animals, plants and microorganisms.
 In its complexity, biodiversity touches upon social, cultural, economic and ecological dimensions of life.
 Biodiversity – meaning a rich diversity of species and genetic resources coexisting within diverse, healthy ecosystems – performs crucial functions that life heavily depends on.
 For Jungbunzlauer, the relevance of biodiversity results not only from the fact that natural products and processes are at the core of our business: we also understand that it is our responsibility to protect and restore biodiversity as part of a global effort by humanity, in which corporate enterprises must take on a leading role.

 We rely on intact ecosystems, as imbalance and destruction of ecosystems can have negative impacts on our own business.
-For example, a loss of biodiversity could cause lower corn yields or water scarcity, leading to higher production costs.
+For example, a loss of biodiversity can cause lower corn yields or water scarcity, leading to higher production costs.

 Our ambition

 Our aim is to protect the environment, and therefore biodiversity.
 This means using natural resources efficiently and managing biodiversity risks along the supply chain.
 We want to minimise any negative effects on ecosystems.
+We aim to better understand our impact on biodiversity in our area of influence, in order to set appropriate targets and implement meaningful measures.

 Outlook